mastodon/mastodon/docs/Running-Mastodon/Heroku-guide.md

   * If you want your Mastodon to be able to send emails, configure SMTP settings here (or later).
 Consider using [Mailgun](https://mailgun.com) or similar, who offer free plans that should suit your interests.
 3. Deploy!
 The app should be set up, with a working web interface and database.
 You can change settings and manage versions from the Heroku dashboard.

-You may need to use the `heroku` CLI application to modify the database directly to give yourself administration rights.
+You may need to use the `heroku` CLI application to run `USERNAME=yourUsername rails mastodon:make_admin` to make yourself an admin.